Added the scan of the Pascal user Manual and report Fourth Edition, the ISO standard.

 A call by name parameter is re-evaluated every time it is used.
 Consequently, the output of the above program would be:

-MAGIC is now 60
+MAGIC is 30 MAGIC is now 60

 The potential for, shall we say, strange program behaviour when using call by name is great enough that the mechanism is rarely used.